mesosphere/dcos-docs-site/pages/1.12/installing/production/system-requirements/index.md

 The agent nodes must also have:

 - A `/var` directory with 20 GB or more of free space.
-This directory is used by the sandbox for both [Docker and DC/OS Universal container runtime](/1.11/deploying-services/containerizers/).
+This directory is used by the sandbox for both [Docker and DC/OS Universal container runtime](/1.12/deploying-services/containerizers/).
 - Network Access to a public Docker repository or to an internal Docker registry.

 *   On RHEL 7 and CentOS 7, `firewalld` must be stopped and disabled.
 It is a known <a href="https://github.com/docker/docker/issues/16137" target="_blank">Docker issue</a> that `firewalld` interacts poorly with Docker.
 For more information, see the <a href="https://docs.docker.com/v1.6/installation/centos/#firewalld" target="_blank">Docker CentOS firewalld</a> documentation.

     ```bash
     sudo systemctl stop firewalld && sudo systemctl disable firewalld
+    ```

+* Disable DNSmasq (DC/OS requires access to port 53)

+    ```bash
+    sudo systemctl stop dnsmasq && sudo systemctl disable dnsmasq.service
     ```

 *   The Mesos master and agent persistent information of the cluster is stored in the `var/lib/mesos` directory.